Tampa, FL Divorce Lawyer

 Depending on the state you live in, you may have to give a portion of your personal injury settlement to your ex if you receive it after you file for divorce.
 Personal injury settlements may be considered community property, which includes the majority of assets acquired during marriage.
 Community property is typically divided so that each spouse gets an equal share.

 Impact Spousal Support

 Your personal injury settlement may also affect how much you receive for spousal support.
 When determining on whether to grant spousal support, the court will look at each person’s income and their ability to work.
 If you get awarded compensation for lost future earning capacity, the court may look at that as a replacement of your income.

 Hiring Legal Representation

-If you’re considering file for divorce and a personal injury lawsuit at the same time, you should hire both a Tampa, FL divorce lawyer and personal injury lawyer.
+If you’re considering file for divorce and a personal injury lawsuit at the same time, you should hire both a personal injury lawyer and a divorce lawyer Tampa, FL divorcees recommend.
 These are two very different areas of law and you need an expert for each case.

 A personal injury lawyer can help protect your legal right and improve your chance of getting a fair settlement.
 It’s important to be completely honest with your personal injury lawyer throughout the entire process and keep the lines of communication open.
 While you don’t need to tell your personal injury lawyer details about your marital issues, you do need to keep him or her informed about your divorce proceedings.